-Examples: trees in a forest; pieces in a chess set.
+as(member_part_of)[Examples: trees in a forest\; pieces in a chess set. ]

 ‘Category’ in the above refers to categories other than entity.

 Object aggregates may be defined through physical attachment (the aggregate of atoms in a lump of granite), or through physical containment (the aggregate of molecules of carbon dioxide in a sealed container, the aggregate of blood cells in your body).
 Object aggregates may be defined by fiat – for example in the case of the aggregate of members of an organization, or via attributive delimitations such as: the patients in this hospital, the restaurants in Palo Alto, your collection of Meissen ceramic plates.